soulbeing/celpip/Speak/Task 3: Describing a Scene.md

 - This is a picture about...
 - There are people of all Ages...
 - I can see a ...
 She/he is doing...
+- There is a boy, a girl ..

 ## Example: